Scottsdale Prenup Attorneys

 - Signed by the parties and, if represented, their lawyers

-No matter what else a pre-nuptial or post-nuptial agreement may state, if it does not meet these five points, it may not be enforceable when you need it.
+No matter what else a pre-nuptial agreement may state, if it does not meet these five points, it may not be enforceable when you need it.

-We encourage you to work with a knowledgeable Scottsdale prenup lawyer at Owens & Perkins, P.C. to negotiate and draft your pre-nuptial or post-nuptial agreement.
+We encourage you to work with a knowledgeable Scottsdale prenup lawyer at Owens & Perkins, P.C. to negotiate and draft your pre-nuptial agreement.